tracymiranda/january-docs/userguide/creating-datasets.md

 Parameters explanation:
 ![explication](https://github.com/PierreSachot/Internship-Reports/blob/master/images/Screenshot_user_guide_creating_dataset.png?raw=true)

-Every number correspond to the number of values to put inside of each dimensions.
+Every numbers correspond to the number of values to put inside of each dimensions.

 If you print myDataset, the result would be: